-The concept of the skid-pad event is to measure the cornering ability of the car on a flat surface while making a constant-radius turn.
+The objective of the skid-pad event is to measure the car's cornering ability on a flat surface while making a constant-radius turn.

 5.5.2 Skid-Pad Heats

 Each car may compete in two heats.
 Each heat must have a different driver, and each driver may have two (2) runs.